mdjahidhasan009/JavaScript-Note/asynchronous/asynchronous.md

 # Promises in JavaScript

-**Definition:** Promises are a mechanism for handling asynchronous operations in JavaScript.
-They represent a value that may be available now, or in the future, or never.
-It is a way to handle asynchronous operations more elegantly compared to traditional callback-based approaches.
-A promise is an object that supplies a standard-compliant `.then()` method.
+> A Promise in JavaScript is an object that represents the eventual completion (or failure) of an asynchronous operation
+> and its resulting value.
+Promises provide a cleaner and more structured way to handle asynchronous operations compared
+> to traditional callback-based approaches also give us `.then()` method.

 A promise has three states:
 * **Pending:** The initial state of a promise before an operation begins.